Meg McGrath, Cornell University

 Organic growers have available a large array of biopesticides that may be applied for the management of plant diseases.
 This article will define what biopesticides are and provide general information on their potential benefits and limitations.
 While information discussed is applicable to both organic and conventional crop production, this article will address only those materials approved for use on organic farms at the time of writing.

-Before applying ANY pest control product, be sure to: (1) read the label to be sure that the product is labeled for the crop you intend to apply it to and the disease you intend to control, (2) read and understand the safety precautions and application restrictions, and (3) make sure that the brand name product is listed in your Organic System Plan and approved by your certifier.
+Before applying ANY pest control product, be sure to: (1) read the label to be sure that the product is labeled for the crop you intend to apply it to and the disease you intend to control, (2) read and understand the safety precautions and application restrictions, and (3) make sure that the brand name product is listed in your Organic System Plan, approved by your certifier, AND registered for use in your state.
 For more information on how to determine whether a disease management product can be used on your farm, see the eOrganic article Can I Use this Product for Disease Management on my Organic Farm?

 What are Biopesticides?

 Many biologically-based products are currently available, and these products are often referred to as “biorationals” or “biopesticides”.
 Biorational is an undefined term used in broad reference to any biologically-based product used in agriculture that includes fertilizers, pesticides, herbicides, plant growth regulators, and various other products.
 A biopesticide is defined by the U.S. Environmental Protection Agency (EPA) as a pesticide derived from natural materials.
 The EPA divides biopesticides into three categories: biochemical pesticides, microbial pesticides, and plants containing added genetic material.